nens/lizard-client/README.md

 ## Grunt serve
+Grunt serves the app on `http://localhost:9000`.
+Call start with hostname and port `npm start -- --hostname=<hostname> --port=<port>` to serve from a different location.

 Whenever files change, grunt triggers the `test` and the `compile` scripts that compile all the html templates to a js file and run the jasmine tests.
 The failing tests show up in your notification area.

 Lizard-client by default proxies all api requests to `http://localhost:8000`.
-To proxy to a different location, call start with hostname and port `npm start -- --hostname=<hostname> --port=<port>`.
+To proxy to a different location change `Gruntfile.js`.

 Common practice is to run some sort of container with [Lizard-nxt]( https://github.com/nens/lizard-nxt).
 Lizard-nxt serves a REST API which also bootstraps the data for the client and serves tile layers.
 See [Lizard-nxt]( https://github.com/nens/lizard-nxt) for instructions to set up a development server.

+_NOTE: Some files do not trigger a reload, this probably has to do with the configuration in `Gruntfile.js`_

 ## Test
 ```sh